-We live in a world full of plastic.
+We live in a world full of plastic, maybe even in a whole new era - the Plastocene.
 The problem?
-We can't get rid of it any more!
+We can no longer get rid of these enormous quantities of plastic.

 © Christine Gstöttner